DoSomething/infrastructure/README.md

 Terraform allows us to create & modify infrastructure declaratively.
 You can see all your options in Terraform's provider documentation for [Fastly](https://www.terraform.io/docs/providers/fastly/), [Heroku](https://www.terraform.io/docs/providers/heroku/), and [AWS](https://www.terraform.io/docs/providers/aws/) (full access to S3 resources, read-only for everything else).

-You can run `terraform fmt` at any time to automatically format your code (or use an [hclfmt](https://github.com/fatih/hclfmt#editor-integration) plugin for your editor).
+You can run `make format` at any time to automatically format your code (or use an [hclfmt](https://github.com/fatih/hclfmt#editor-integration) plugin for your editor).

 Next, **make a plan** to find out how it will affect the current state of the system: